-In the first main step of Hrushovski's algorithm one computes the $K(x)$-algebraic relations among the entries of a fundamental solution matrix for $\de(y)=Ay$, $A\in K(x)^{n\times n}$ up to a fixed predetermined degree $d=d(n)$.
-The corresponding specialization result proved in Appendix A (Theorem \ref{theo:basisunderspecialization}) is that, if $f_1,\ldots,f_r$ is a basis of the $K(x)$-vector space of all algebraic relations of degree at most $d$ among the entries of a generic solution matrix, then there exists an ad-open subset $\U$ of $\X(k)$ such that $f_1^c,\ldots,f_r^c$ is a $k(x)$-basis of the vector space of all $k(x)$-algebraic relations of degree at most $d$ among the entries of a fundamental solution matrix for the specialized equation $\de(y)=A^cy$ for all $c\in \U$.
+In the first main step of Hrushovski's algorithm one computes the $k'(x)$-algebraic relations among the entries of a fundamental solution matrix for $\de(y)=Ay$, $A\in k'(x)^{n\times n}$ up to a fixed predetermined degree $d=d(n)$.
+The corresponding specialization result (Theorem \ref{theo:basisunderspecialization}) is that, if $p_1,\ldots,p_m$ is a basis of the $k'(x)$-vector space of all algebraic relations of degree at most $d$ among the entries of a generic solution matrix, then there exists an ad-open subset $\U$ of $\X(k)$ such that $p_1^c,\ldots,p_m^c$ is a $k(x)$-basis of the vector space of all $k(x)$-algebraic relations of degree at most $d$ among the entries of a fundamental solution matrix for the specialized equation $\de(y)=A^cy$ for all $c\in \U$.